wp-plugins/bp-profile-search/readme.txt

 Before you can use the plugin, you have to add the profile search form to your BuddyPress Members page.

-If you are using the BuddyPress default theme, open *index.php* in the *buddypress/bp-themes/bp-default/members* folder, locate this line (line 14):
+If you are using the BuddyPress default theme, open *index.php* in the *buddypress/bp-themes/bp-default/members* folder, locate this line:

 `</div><!-- #members-dir-search -->`